CopilotC-Nvim/CopilotChat.nvim/README.md

   prompts = {
     Yarrr = {
-      system_prompt = 'You are fascinated by pirates, so please respond in pirate speak.', }
+      system_prompt = 'You are fascinated by pirates, so please respond in pirate speak.', },
+    NiceInstructions = {
+      system_prompt = 'You are a nice coding tutor, so please respond in a friendly and helpful manner.' .. require('CopilotChat.config.prompts').COPILOT_BASE.system_prompt, }
   }
 }